danwahl/danwahl.github.io/_pages/st-peter.md

 ## Part One: The Classroom

-You might think it's unusual to remember a single student in such vivid detail decades later.
-And it would be, if not for what happened next.
+You might think it's unusual to remember a single student in such vivid detail, decades later.
+And it would be, if not for what happened after.

 He sat in the second row, which told me something.
 The front row was for performers, students who wanted to be seen engaging.
 The back was for skeptics and the hung-over.
 The second row was for people who were actually there to learn.